Alex10001-L/Forecasting-Tesla-Stock-Value-based-on-Public-Sentiment-of-Elon-Musk/README.md

                                                         Model:

-The predictive model for forecasting will be done using a Long Short-Term Memory (LSTM) recurrent neural network, as it can capture long-term dependencies and temporal patterns in sequential data.
-The model was trained on historical stock data augmented with daily sentiment scores to evaluate whether incorporating social media sentiment improves forecasting performance.
+The predictive model for forecasting will be done using a Long Short-Term Memory (LSTM) recurrent neural network, as it can capture long-term dependencies and temporal patterns in Tesla Stock vwap and closing price.
 The evaluation metric to judge its predicitve accuracy will be Root Mean Sqaured Error (RMSE).
+From there, we'll use descriptive statistics to model the sentiment data (scatter plots) and merge the two datasets to identify the correlation strength between the two.

                                                       Technical Report
 https://docs.google.com/document/d/1tYTXHhVcIJsSIotTKGow3tdc1VsSGb5oYk6KhjMijLc/edit?usp=sharing